GoogleCloudPlatform/community/tutorials/delete-idle-instances/index.md

     The `deletion-test` instance should have been automatically deleted.
 (It may still be listed with `STATUS` of `TERMINATED`.)

-1. Delete marked instance by passing a list of them to the `delete` command:
+1. List instances marked for deletion.

+    gcloud compute instances list --filter='labels.delete=true' --format='value(name)'

+1. Review the instances marked for deletion, and optionally run the following command to delete them:

         gcloud compute instances delete |\
         $(gcloud compute instances list --filter='labels.delete=true' --format='value(name)')

-You can also see the Cloud Function execution results, including the name of the deleted instance, by viewing the Cloud Function logs from the
+You can also see the Cloud Function execution results, including the names of the marked instances, by viewing the Cloud Function logs from the
 [**Cloud Functions** page](https://pantheon.corp.google.com/functions/list) in the Cloud Console.

 ## Shut down resources used in the tutorial